60 Father-Son Activities to Strengthen the Bond

 13. Service Project

-Doing a service project in the local community center, taking care of street dogs, or volunteering at a soup kitchen may give your son a chance to rub shoulders with people from different backgrounds and become compassionate about the needy and underprivileged.
+Doing a service project in the local community centre, taking care of street dogs, or volunteering at a soup kitchen may give your son a chance to rub shoulders with people from different backgrounds and become compassionate about the needy and underprivileged.

 14. Playing Baseball

-Playing Baseball with your son can help him appreciate life’s simple pleasures apart from appreciating the sport.
+Playing baseball with your son can help him appreciate life’s simple pleasures apart from appreciating the sport.

 15. Outdoor Trip